Criomby/hubspool/README.md

 <strong>Data import requirements for files not from HubSpot:</strong><br>
 The imported data has to be in the .csv file format.<br>
 The file has to contain the following columns:<br>
-Name (of the company), Lead Status, Create Date, Industry, Company owner (internally responsible person), Pitch.<br>
+Name (of the company), Lead Status, Create Date, Industry, Company owner (internally responsible person), Pitch, Reason for rejection / unsuitability.<br>
 <br>

 <h2>Support the project:</h2><br>